-In 2014, at the age of 22, Daniel Lebhardt won 1st Prize at the Young Concert Artists auditions in Paris and New York.
-A year later he was selected by Young Classical Artists Trust (YCAT) in London and in 2016 won the Most Promising Pianist prize at the Sydney International Piano Competition.
+In 2014 Daniel Lebhardt won 1st Prize at the Young Concert Artists auditions in Paris and New York.
+A year later he was invited to record music by Bartók for Decca and in 2016 won the Most Promising Pianist prize at the Sydney International Competition.

 Download publicity pack

 “Just playing [Liszt Sonata in B minor] commandingly, as Mr. Lebhardt did, is difficult enough.
 He brought narrative sweep and youthful abandon to the piece, along with power, poetry and formidable technique. ”